kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/verifying-signatures.md

 );
 ```

-## Manually verifying signatures
+## Verifying signatures without the SDK
 :::warning don't try this at home

-The [Rabo Smart Pay SDK](#) provides tooling to verify deliveries.
+The [Rabo Smart Pay SDK](#) provides tooling to verify signatures.
 You should use the SDK whenever possible.

 :::